 - Towns and landscapes do not suffer from the construction work

-- Falls in the water table level, which affect vegetation, can be prevented
+- Falls in water table level, which affect vegetation, can be prevented

-- Due to the tight wall thickness of HOBAS Jacking Pipes relatively small amounts of soil are excavated and transported away
+- Due to the tight wall thickness of HOBAS Jacking Pipes relatively small amounts of soil are excavated and removed

 - No special storage areas are needed for materials and equipment

 - Traffic disruption is kept to a minimum

 - HOBAS Jacking Pipes can be installed irrespective of the weather conditions

 - Residents nature and the environment are protected from noise, dirt and vibrations